Wimbledon on TV: Channel, start time and how to watch today

 What time does Wimbledon start today?

 Play on the opening days gets underway on the outside courts from 11am.
-Britain’s Katie Boulter will open the action on Centre Court from 1.30pm against last year’s runner-up Karolina Pliskova before Rafael Nadal takes on Ricardas Berankis, while Court No 1 will begin play slightly earlier at 1pm, with Stefanos Tsitsipas in action against Australia’s Jordan Thompson.
+Ons Jabeur will open the action on Centre Court from 1.30pm against Dianne Parry before Djokovic takes on Kecmanovic , while Court No 1 will begin play slightly earlier at 1pm, with Britain’s Heather Watson in action against Kaja Juvan.

 Any matches that run late could be moved to Centre Court or Court No 1 in the evening.